 Node.js is in popular demand and there is a shortage of developers that can handle this groundbreaking programming runtime.
 But if one were to sit across from you in an interview and you asked a few questions, are you prepared enough to be able to determine how skilled they are in the technicalities of Node.js?

-The technical interview stage is the most important stage in recruiting Node.js programmers and it demands maximum readiness.
+The technical interview stage is the most important if you want to hire Node.js developers and it demands maximum readiness.
 It helps you to understand an applicant’s skills, experience, and vision for work.
 However, determining any of those begins by asking the right questions on programming with Node.js during the interview.

-For example, during the interview, don’t expect Node.js backend developer who is applying for a senior programmer role to answer questions about the benefits of using Node.js.
+For example, during the interview, don’t expect Node.js backend developer who is applying for a senior programmer role to answer questions about the advantages of using Node.js.
 They could recite that offhand for you.
 However, to really interrogate the technical skills of a senior Node.js backend developer, ask them about the drawbacks of coding using Node.js and how they manage to overcome those drawbacks.
+You may know that Node.js developer average salary depends on the level of an engineer and such a question will help to evaluate this level.

 How can you tell if a Node.js backend developer is as good as they claim during the coding interview?
 Showing you how is the purpose of this guide, which features both theoretical and applied Node.js interview questions and answers to help you prepare for a Node.js coding interview, as the employer.